Connect with others who understand.

 Diagnosing Advanced Ovarian Cancer

-If your doctor wants to screen you for ovarian cancer, or if they suspect you may have this disease, they may want you to undergo blood tests or imaging tests.
-Blood tests can look for proteins, such as cancer antigen 125 (CA-125), that are made by cancer cells.
-Imaging tests, including ultrasounds or CT and MRI scans, can help your doctor see what your ovaries look like.
+If your doctor wants to screen you for ovarian cancer or suspects you may have it, they may recommend blood tests or imaging tests.
+Blood tests can check for proteins, such as cancer antigen 125 (CA-125), which are produced by cancer cells.
+Imaging tests, including ultrasounds, CT scans, or MRI scans, can help your doctor see what your ovaries look like.

 Outcomes for Advanced Ovarian Cancer

-These survival rates include early and advanced stage cancer.
-They are general estimates based on large numbers of people, and don’t necessarily predict what will happen to you.
-Other factors can affect your outcome.
-Having more advanced cancer, being older, or having other health problems may lead to a worse outcome.
-Talk to your doctor for a better idea of what you should expect from ovarian cancer.
+These survival rates include both early and advanced stages of cancer.
+They are general estimates based on large numbers of people and don’t necessarily predict what will happen in your case.
+Other factors, like how advanced your cancer is, your age, or any other health problems you may have, can affect your outcome.
+Talk to your oncology care team for a better idea of what you should expect from ovarian cancer.

 Treatment Options for Advanced Ovarian Cancer